BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/search-for-data.md

 ## 1. Search field

-Ideally data portals should have both a *simple* search for users who are browsing datasets and a *detailed* search for users who know exactly what they are looking for.
+Users should be able to search for data using keywords.
 <!-- some confusion over the wording here -->

 <div class="image-container">